Team Members

 Aimable Ngabo Summer 2021-Spring 2022

-Aimable Ngabo (he/him) graduated with a bachelor's of arts in political science from Millikin University 2022.
+Aimable Ngabo (he/him) graduated with a bachelor's of arts in political science from Millikin University in 2022.
 He is from Kigali, Rwanda a country located in East Africa.
 After the completion of his studies, he looks plans to work at a think tank or other humanitarian organization to advocate for human rights all over the world.
 He is honored to serve as the Human Trafficking Lab Research Assistant because this project will educate him more about issues related to human trafficking in Illinois.
+Aimable Ngabo is a Partner Representative at UpHealth, Inc in Portland, Oregon.

-Joselynn Ali (she/her), a South Holland Illinois native, is a graduated with a bachelor's of arts in political science and a Philosophy Pre-Law minor from Millikin University 2021.
+Joselynn Ali (she/her), a South Holland Illinois native, graduated with a bachelor's of arts in political science and a Philosophy Pre-Law minor from Millikin University in 2021.
 Joselynn plans to pursue a law degree after graduating from Millikin University.
 She looks forward to learning more about human trafficking as well as sharing her findings with her peers.
 Bringing awareness is the objective and Joselynn’s dedication will further the goal of spreading awareness to the cause.
 She was the fourth student to assist in Millikin’s Human Trafficking Research Lab.
+Joselynn is a Housing Advocate on the Prevention and Community Based Services Team at Housing Opportunities for Women in Chicago, Illinois.

 Troy Burrows Fall 2019